Thailand Packing List – A Complete Guide

 - Official-sized passport photos

-- Extra passport photos come in handy for visa applications if you wish to visit neighbouring Laos or Cambodia.
+- Extra passport photos come in handy for visa applications if you wish to visit neighboring Laos or Cambodia.

 Toiletries are the basics that one needs for their day to day functioning.
-Always and must carry a sunscreen as it is a tropical country.
-Adding to that, the basic toiletries like Brand name toothpaste, mouthwash, shampoo, soap, razors, tampons, pain relievers etc
+Always and must carry sunscreen as it is a tropical country.
+Adding to that, the basic toiletries like Brand name toothpaste, mouthwash, shampoo, soap, razors, tampons, pain relievers, etc

 - Thai sim card would come handy as its cheaper to switch to a Thai- Sim card.